Albert0i/Redis7.2.4-Homebrew-ShardCluster/exemplar.md

 );
 ```

-Besides primary key, a secondary index is created on Students table:
+Besides primary key, it is expected that access to Students table by StudentName.
+A secondary index is added even though it is not mandatory to do so:
 ```
 INDEX idx_StudentName (StudentName ASC)
 ```

-Semantically speaking, it indicates that we are going to acccess Students table by StudentName, even though it is not mandatory to do so.
-And Scores table:
+And so does the Scores table:
 ```
   INDEX idx_StudentID (StudentID),
   INDEX idx_Subject_Score (Subject, Score),
 ```

-It indicates that we are going to access Scores table using StudentID, and combination of Subject and Score, even though it is not mandatory to do so.
+To enforece a restriction on Scores table:
 ```
   FOREIGN KEY (StudentID) REFERENCES Students(StudentID)
 ```

-To enforece a restriction on Score must based on Student.

 However, in Schemaless Redis, we store domain objects in hash.
 ```